harshnative/JARVIS/README.md

 &nbsp;
 ## Project status
-This project is currently under development
+This project is currently under development - some features are available fully in the current release version , you can use them without any worries

 #### Features available write now -
 1. weather
 2. backup
+3. password storer

 #### Features comming soon -
 1. internet searching